New & Used Volkswagen Tiguan: In Depth

 GET A FREE PRICE QUOTE

 The Volkswagen Tiguan is a compact crossover that ombines the functionality of a sedan into a taller package.
-Although the Tiguan may look like a smaller version of the Touareg, the two are very different cars: the Touareg is a ruggedly constructed SUV with off-roading ability, and the Tiguan is a tall wagon that competes with the Honda CR-V, Toyota RAV4, Hyundai Tucson, and the Chevrolet Equinox.
+Although the Tiguan may look like a smaller version of the Touareg, the two are very different cars: the Touareg is a ruggedly constructed SUV with off-roading ability, and the Tiguan is a tall wagon that competes with the Hyundai Tucson, Chevrolet Equinox, Honda CR-V, and the Toyota RAV4.

 See our full review of the 2015 Volkswagen Tiguan for detailed observations and advice, as well as pricing, specs, and many more photos.